0xadri/notes-js/__interview_qs_front-end.md

 Use:

-1. Dev tools to run a Core Web Vitals analysis to understand where the perception of slow comes from - i.e. with Lighthouse or CatchPoint
+1. Dev tools to run a Core Web Vitals analysis to understand where the perception of slow comes from - i.e. with Lighthouse (built-in with Google Chrome Dev Tools) or CatchPoint

 2. Real User Monitoring (RUM) tools such as Sentry for gathering real-world user data is essential.

+3. Chrome Performance Insights (Chrome Dev Tool)

+4. Performance Tab (Chrome Dev Tool)

 https://github.com/GoogleChrome/lighthouse